liannnaa/liannnaa/README.md

-### Hi there 👋
+### Hi there!
-I am a motivated and ambitious computer science student with a strong background in programming, specifically in languages such as Java, JavaScript, Python, C, GML, and SQL.
+I am a motivated and ambitious computer science student at NYU with a strong background in programming, specifically in languages such as Java, JavaScript, Python, C, GML, and SQL.
 In addition to my technical abilities, I am a hardworking and dedicated individual with a strong passion for learning and growing as a software engineer and am eager to apply my knowledge and practical experience in a professional setting.

-### I'm currently learning:
+### Languages I'm currently learning:
 * CSS
 * HTML
 * JavaScript
+### Skills I'm currently learning:
 * Operating Systems
 * Agile Software Development and DevOps
 * Motion Capture